Esri/calcite-design-system/CONTRIBUTING.md

 If you're working on writing tests for a particular component, it can be helpful to use `npm run test:watch` to retest on file changes.
 Once the initial tests run, typing `o` at the prompt will run tests only on changed files, allowing you to quickly iterate on tests for a specific component.

-Please refer to the [Stencil testing documentation](https://stenciljs.com/docs/testing-overview) for more information.
+Please refer to the [Stencil testing documentation](https://stenciljs.com/docs/testing-overview) and Calcite's [testing conventions](./conventions/Testing.md) for more information.

 ## Adding a new component

 Before adding a new component, please read through the [component conventions guide](./conventions/README.md).
-This guide covers everything from colors to event naming syntax and will help you create a component that is consistent with those that exist already.
+This guide covers everything from colors to event naming syntax and will help you create a component that is consistent with those that already exist.
 All new components should have an [issue](https://github.com/Esri/calcite-components/issues/new?assignees=&labels=new+component%2C+0+-+new%2C+architecture&template=new-component.md&title=New+Component%3A+).

 ## Documenting a component